 As part of the resurgence of sidewalk activity brought to us by Covid, dining sheds were allowed to be set up.
 These structures created charming eating areas protected from traffic while still benefitting from being in the open air.
 They had the effect of making the sidewalk feel wider and safer because they created a barrier between pedestrians and cars.
 Thus, the sidewalk experience improved immeasurably, becoming much more vibrant, comfortable, and interesting.

 Heavy and onerous regulation and stiff design requirements had previously posed a major impediment to improving the sidewalks and streets in NYC.
-The era of improvisation and creativity around the dining sheds showed us how the future of the public realm can be different, better, and we are now we are seeing these amazing improvements get taken down for no good reason.
+The era of improvisation and creativity around the dining sheds showed us how the future of the public realm can be different, better, and now we are seeing these amazing improvements get taken down for no good reason.

 Darna, a small Yemeni restaurant run by a local family, led the way to this block's transformation by putting out benches to protect the trees along the block.
 The first bench was in front of their restaurant, a popular, mostly take out, falafel food place.